Read about some of our international alums and where their lives have taken them since graduating from UNK.

 My UNK Experience:

-Since I have been travelling for my studies ever since I was twelve, I have many memories of different places that I have been.
+Since I have been traveling for my studies ever since I was twelve, I have many memories of different places that I have been.
 My experiences in Kearney definitely hold a bigger portion of all those memories that I have and all the places that I have been to.
 The best thing about UNK and the Kearney community is that you are never left alone.
-It wasn’t easy my first days at Kearney.
+It was’t easy my first days at Kearney.
 People in this part of the world really have a big heart that is always ready to help anybody in need of help, and teach.
 It was not just the education that I got here in Kearney.
 Besides that I also learned the art of living that made me understand the art of hard work that helps you live rather than just existing.
 People here at UNK are just like the weather in Nebraska, filled with the warmth of summer and made up of stiff zeal of winter that you can really see on their faces.
 Putting all these together makes nothing but sweet memories of all those days you lived, people you met and things you do.
 These are some of the other things that you carry along with your education after you graduate from here, yet this place never runs out of these goodies for someone new who walks in.

 Recently: Currently I am pursuing my masters at the University of Florida (UF) in Journalism and Mass Communication.
 I am hoping to graduate in 2013 Spring and jump into the job market, which I know is a challenge.
 I am starting to work on my thesis.
 Before coming to UF, a year of work experience at Nebraska TV and an undergraduate degree from UNK was very helpful.
 All of the campus activities and student organizations I was involved with at UNK paid off in making my life easier at UF.